 * Transmission torque converter clutch lockup during warm-up.
 The PCM may not lockup up the torque converter until the engine has warmed up to improve cold driveability.

 * Operation of the electric cooling fan.
 The PCM will cycle the cooling fan on and off to regulate engine cooling using input from the coolant sensor.
 This job is extremely important to prevent engine overheating.
-Note: On some vehicles, a second coolant sensor or switch may be used for the cooling fan circuit only.
+Note: On some vehicles, a separate coolant sensor or fan switch may be used for the cooling fan circuit only.

 Most coolant sensors are "thermistors" that change resistance as the temperature of the coolant changes.
 Most are the "NTC" (Negative Temperature Coefficient) type where resistance drops as the temperature goes up.
 With this type of sensor, resistance is high when the engine is cold.
 As the engine warms up, the internal resistance of the sensor drops until it reaches a minimum value when the engine is at normal operating temperature.

 A typical GM coolant sensor, for example, may have around 10,000 ohms resistance at 32 degrees F and drop to under 200 ohms when the engine is hot (200 degrees).
 A Ford coolant sensor, by comparison, may read 95,000 ohms at 32 degrees and drop to 2,300 ohms at 200 degrees.